-- (i) Purchases

-- (ii) Sales

-- (iii) Output GST (On sales)

-- (iv) Input tax credit (GST paid on purchase)

-- 2. State what are the things a registered person shall keep and maintain his accounts for facilitating the audit.
+- (i) Sales - (ii) Output GST (On sales) - (iii) Input tax credit (GST paid on purchase) - 2.
+State what are the things a registered person shall keep and maintain his accounts for facilitating the audit.

 Every registered person for facilitating the audit, shall keep and maintain his accounts to show the correct value in regards to